 - a.
 The Graduate Student Affairs and Curriculum Committee is composed of three elected faculty members and one graduate student.
 In addition, the graduate student program coordinator shall serve as a non-voting, ex-officio member of the committee. - b.
-Functions of the committee - 1) Develop and oversee graduate curriculum and program. - 2) Implement policies and requirements concerning graduate student affairs established by the university, college, and department. - 3) Act as advisory committee to the department chairperson and to the graduate student program coordinator. - 4) Advise department chairperson on the allocation of assistantships
+Functions of the committee - 1) Develop and oversee graduate curriculum and program. - 2) Implement policies and requirements concerning graduate student affairs established by the university, college, and department.

+- 3) Act as advisory committee to the department chairperson and to the graduate student program coordinator. - 4) Determine graduate student award recipients.